mit-rss/wall_follower/README.md

 When you're connected to the wifi with the TX2 powered on, you can connect directly to the car from your computer.

 If you're using the docker image, we've included some infastructure that makes it easier to connect to the car.
-Open the `docker-compose.yml` and change the `racecar` hostname under the `extra_hosts` field from `127.0.0.1` to your car's IP.
+Open the `docker-compose.yml` (in your racecar_docker folder) and change the `racecar` hostname under the `extra_hosts` field from `127.0.0.1` to your car's IP.
 For example, for car number 100 you would put:

     extra_hosts:
      racecar: 192.168.1.100